 - 1 cup sugar

-- Add the egg yolks to the mixture and mix until uniform.
+Add the egg yolks to the mixture and mix until uniform.
 Combine the flour and the baking powder and add to the mixture as well.
 Stir until smooth.
 Preheat oven to 350 F.

 Stir a little amount off the egg whites to the yolk batter to thin the yolk batter a little bit.
-Gently fold the egg white mixture to the egg yolk mixture in gradual amounts, being careful not to deflate the egg whites too much.
+Gently fold the remaining egg white mixture to the egg yolk mixture in gradual amounts, being careful not to deflate the egg whites too much.

-- Place cupcake moulds on a large rimmed baking sheet.
-Spoon batter into cupcake moulds until about ¾ full.
-Fill the rimmed baking sheet with water, up to half an inch from the bottom of the moulds.
-Bake for 22- 25 minutes ( for the large moulds)* or until a toothpick inserted into the middles of the cakes comes out with little bits of moist crumbs.
+Bake for 22- 25 minutes ( for the large molds)* or until a toothpick inserted into the middles of the cakes comes out with little bits of moist crumbs.
 Tops should be light golden brown.
 Turn off the oven.Open the oven door and let mamon stay inside for about three minutes.
 This prevents them from shrinking too much.

-- Take out from the oven and let cool, then unmould if desired.
+Take out from the oven and let cool, then unmold if desired.